MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al272.md

 ## Description
-An anchoting symbol must be a grouping symbol.
+An anchoring symbol must be a grouping symbol.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also